 After being in service, batteries require regular cleaning and recharging in order to deliver peak performance and maximum service life.
-The following procedures are recommended for cleaning and maintaining batteries.
+The following procedure is recommended for cleaning and maintaining a sealed battery.
 Always read and follow instructions provided with battery chargers and battery products.